hemanthkumardm/SFAL-VSD-SoC-Design/Day1/README.md

 # Day 1: Tool Installation

 ## Overview
-On Day 1, we focused on setting up the necessary tools for the SFAL-VSD-SoC-Design program.
+On Day 1, we focused on setting up the necessary tools for the SFAL-VSD-SoC-Design.
 This document outlines the installation steps for each tool required.

 ## Tools Setup

 <details>
-<summary>Click to expand tools installation details</summary>

-### 1. Yosys
+<summary>Yosys</summary>
 ```bash
 $ sudo apt-get update
 $ git clone https://github.com/YosysHQ/yosys.git